Clementine951/MOONSHOT-DISPOSABLE/Documents/FunctionalSpecification.md

 <br>

+# Purpose of the Document

+The Functional Specification Document is a document that provides detailed information on how the system solution will function and the requested behaviour.
+This document is created based on the high-level requirements identified in the Project Charter Document.
+Included in this document will be the detailed functional requirements including use cases, system inputs and outputs, process flows, diagrams, and mock ups.

 # Project Overview

 The Disposable Camera application aims to provide users with a unique and nostalgic experience of capturing and sharing moments at events.
-Inspired by disposable cameras, the app offers a user-friendly interface for event participants to take photos, share them with others, and create lasting memories.
+Inspired by disposable cameras, the app offers a user-friendly interface for event participants to take photos and create lasting memories.

 Participants can access the app without downloading it fully, thanks to App Clips and Instant App features, making it easily accessible during events.

 Each event will have its own gallery where photos are automatically shared with all attendees, fostering a communal experience.
 The app is cross-platform compatible, ensuring all participants can engage with it regardless of their device.
 To promote engagement and reduce phone usage, the app limits the number of photos each participant can take, encouraging mindfulness and selectivity.
 By blending nostalgic charm with modern technology, the Disposable Camera application enhances the event experience and fosters greater interaction among attendees.